RSC New England Nursing Staff

 Boston College, Boston, MA

 “In my free time, my husband and I enjoy planning and traveling to new destinations in the world and immersing in new cultures!
-I look forward to assisting my patients with the many aspects of their care at RSC New England.“
+I look forward to assisting my patients with the many aspects of their care at Boston IVF.“

 Karen Page, RN, BSN